nanoexpress/middlewares/graphql/README.md

 > You can use express `express-graphql` middleware instead of this middleware

-## Why

-If you using middleware for `nanoexpress`, performance will be faster due of this middleware was optimized to work for `nanoexpress`

 ## Caveats

 - This middleware supports only HTTP bindings, not WebSocket/PubSub/Subscription bindings